Measles resurgence in Europe

 In 2016, measles cases in Europe dropped to a record low of 4,400 cases due to the successful and widespread use of the measles vaccine in the vaccine schedules of the various countries of the region.
 However, since 2017 measles cases and deaths from the disease have risen significantly due to a combination of war, vaccine hesitancy and anti-vaccine activism which have disrupted vaccination rates.
+By 2026, six European countries had lost their WHO measles elimination status.

 Increase in measles cases from 2017 to 2019

 Despite a record low case count of 4,400 in Europe in 2016, the Russo-Ukrainian war interfered with measles vaccination rates in Ukraine, where only 42% of infants were able to be vaccinated for that year.
 As a result, cases of measles soared to 54,000 being reported in that country in 2018.
 This represented 65% of the measles cases across Europe, where countries such as Greece saw a doubling in the incidence of measles and France recorded a six-fold increase.

 In 2019, cases in Ukraine had a further increase to 57,000.